-Messages are shared in a variety of ways.
+Last, messages are shared in a variety of ways.
 Consumption is viewing, listening, or watching.
 Feedback turns any website into social media.

-Interactive dissemination of data between contacts.
+In conclusion, interactive dissemination of data between contacts.
 A type of communication that is engaged and altered.
 For many, it is customary to engage the content of our contacts.